 NOTE: In August of 2024, Genesys Cloud Services India Pvt.
 Ltd obtained a Universal License for Virtual Network Operators (ULVNO) license in India from the India Department of Telecommunications (DOT) and is now allowed to sell contact center solutions directly.
-Separately, Genesys has obtained National Long Distance (NLD) and International Long Distance (ILD) licenses in India and plans to begin offering Genesys Cloud Voice service in India in the 2nd half of 2025.
+Separately, Genesys has obtained National Long Distance (NLD) and International Long Distance (ILD) licenses in India and plans to begin offering Genesys Cloud Voice service in India in the future.